-Engineering consultancy Robert Bird Group have also made impressive progress since joining DCC in 2015.
+Engineering consultancy Robert Bird Group have also made impressive progress since joining WORK180 in 2015.

-Tackling the gender super gap is another priority for our Endorsed Employers, recognising the structural impediments currently resulting in women retiring with an average of 52.8% less in super savings compared to men.
+Tackling the gender super gap is another priority for endorsed employers, recognising the structural impediments currently resulting in women retiring with an average of 52.8% less in super savings compared to men.

 AECOM has invested in closing the gender pay gap and in the space of 12 months, reduced the gap by 3.4% across its 2,750 Australian employees.

-We are proud to see many of DCC's Endorsed Employers featured on WGEA’s Pay Equity Ambassador list:
+We are proud to see many of endorsed employers featured on WGEA’s Pay Equity Ambassador list.

 To help women find a workplace that will work for them, we prescreen employers on flexible working, pay equity, paid parental leave, and more.
 Find your next role on the WORK180 job board.